chenyu-01/next-porfolio/public/posts/jwt-explaination.md

 However, this method has some drawbacks.
 For example, the server needs to store the session in the database, which is not efficient in a distributed environment.
 Also, the server needs to send the cookie in every request, which is not secure.
 If the cookie is stolen, the attacker can impersonate the user.

 To solve these problems, we can use `JWT`, which stands for **JSON Web Token**. `JWT` is a stateless authentication method, which means the server does not need to store the session in the database.
 Instead, the server will create a `JWT` token and send it to the client.
 The client will store the token and send it back to the server in every request.
 The server will then verify the token to see if the user is authenticated.
-It contains 3 parts: `header`, `payload`, and `signature`. `header` and `payload` is signed using a secret or a public/private key pair and generate out a `signature`, which means the verifier do not need to store the token in the database.
+It contains 3 parts: header, payload, and signature. header and payload is signed using a secret or a public/private key pair and generate out a signature, which means the verifier do not need to store the token in the database.
 That's why we think it as one of stateless auth methods and can be used in a distributed environment.

 ## The process of authentication and authorization using `JWT`